‘I’m a Cardiologist—Here’s Why Your Heart Races at Night (and When It’s Time To Worry)’

 Heart palpitations are sensations like unusual heart beating, fluttering, skipping a beat, or the feeling that your heart is doing a "flip" in your chest, according to the Cleveland Clinic.
-However, they are a common occurrence and may not be a sign that something is wrong, says Mariell Jessup MD, FACC, FACP, FAHA, cardiologist and American Heart Association (AHA) Go Red for Women staff expert.
+However, they are a common occurrence and may not be a sign that something is wrong, says Mariell Jessup MD, FAHA, a cardiologist and chief science and medical officer at the American Heart Association (AHA).
 So if you're a little weirded out by your rapidly beating heart, Dr. Jessup breaks down what causes bedtime palpitations, how to reduce them, and when they might be a cause for concern.

-Why your heart races at night when you lay down
+Why your heart races at night when you lie down

 You may be experiencing heart palpitations throughout the day, but you're more likely to notice them when you get into bed and settle in for the night, the Cleveland Clinic says.
 However, there are a few bedtime-specific reasons your heart races at night.
 Dr. Jessup says that common causes include drinking caffeine too late in the day, smoking, stress, dehydration, and elevated blood sugar.
 These substances can increase your heart rate, making heart palpitations more likely to occur.